nchammas/flintrock/README.md

 Flintrock is a command-line tool for launching [Apache Spark](http://spark.apache.org/) clusters.

 Though Flintrock hasn't made a 1.0 release yet, it's fairly stable.
-Expect some minor but nonethless backwards incompatible changes as Flintrock reaches formal stability via a 1.0 release.
+Expect some minor but nonetheless backwards incompatible changes as Flintrock reaches formal stability via a 1.0 release.

 ## Flintrock around the web